winitzki/scall/tutorial/programming_dhall.md

 let FmapTE = λ(F : Type → Type) → ∀(a : Type) → Exists (H F a) → F a
 ```

-The last type is in the form of an $FM$-typeclass evidence type.
+The last type is in the form of an FM-typeclass evidence type.
 It follows that we need to define the structure functor for the `Functor` typeclass as:

 ```dhall